askui/askui/packages/askui-nodejs/example_projects_templates/typescript_jest/test/README.md

 npm i -D jest @types/jest ts-jest typescript
 ```

-## How to execute the example test
+## How to execute the example

-This test can be executed with the following command:
+This can be executed with the following command:
 ```shell
 npx jest --config ./test/jest.config.ts
 ```